Total Pageviews

 "Kowabunga, Poopsie!"

 Some days are made for letting go of the anchor and sailing into the sun.
-This was one of those days.
+Too many metaphors?
+Perhaps you're right.
+But still, doesn't change the fact that this, was one of those days.

 So Close and Yet So Far

-“Bad business,” she said handing me a cup of Jah’s Mercy from the Rastafari CafĂ© on the corner.
+“Bad business,” she said handing me a cup of Jah’s Mercy from the Rastafari Café on the corner.

 “Hell’s foundations quiver,” I said.